vidun-jay/mjolnir-minecraft-datapack/README.md

 Minecraft Datapack that adds Thor's Hammer to the game.
 Wielding the hammer will give the player Jump Boost, Absorption, Speed and Regeneration as long as the hammer is in hand.
 ## Installation

-To install the datapack, move the `mjolnir-resource-pack` folder (NOT compressed) into the `resourcepacks` directory in your `.minecraft` folder.
+To install the datapack, click on the green "Code" button above and click "Download as ZIP".
+Unzip the file and open the folder.
+Move the `mjolnir-resource-pack` folder (uncompressed) into the `resourcepacks` directory in your `.minecraft` folder.
 Then, move the `mjolnir-datapack` into `.minecraft/saves/<your world name/datapacks>`.
 Load the resource pack into the game from the in-game menu and run the `/reload` command in the chat.

 To get the hammer, give yourself a command block using: